cljdoc/cljdoc/doc/running-cljdoc-locally.md

     (integrant.repl/go)
     ```

+1. To build the Javascript files used by the cljdoc pages, run the following in a terminal:

+    ```sh
+    npm install              # install packages into node_modules npm install -g parcel    # install parcel ./script/parcel build    # production build
+    ./script/parcel watch    # watch mode
+    ```

+    > Note: You only need to run `build` or `watch`.
+Usually you would only use `watch` if you plan on working on JS files.

+# Importing a Project from Local Sources

 1. Clone `muuntaja` to a direcory of your liking and install it into your local Maven repo:

     ```sh